 Q - Where do I go to check in on exam day?

 A - Once you have scheduled your exam, Prometric will email you a confirmation notice of your ProProctor exam appointment.
-Included in the confirmation page is directions and information about environmental requirements, check-in procedures, and launching your exam.
+Included on the confirmation page are directions and information about environmental requirements, check-in procedures, and launching your exam.
 Please make sure you allow 30 minutes to prepare your testing environment.